inDevelopme/simwire/README.md

 ### Run migrations
 You simply need to run
-`flask --app=migration-application db update` to run all the migrations that you have missed since you last update.
+`flask --app=migration-application db upgrade` to run all the migrations that you have missed since you last update.
 This will also seed the database with data.
 [Learn More](https://flask-migrate.readthedocs.io/en/latest)

 ***Note: Be sure to delete this username when in your production instance.***